 Dr. Iyad Obeid is an Associate Professor of Electrical and Computer Engineering and Bioengineering at Temple University in Philadelphia, PA.
 His research focuses on neural instrumentation, neural interfaces, and neural signal processing.
 He holds a doctorate in Biomedical Engineering from Duke University and is an NSF CAREER awardee.

-Dr. Joseph Picone is Professor of Electrical and Computer Engineering at Temple University [fill in here as per your preference].
+Dr. Joseph Picone is a Professor of Electrical and Computer Engineering at Temple University.
+His primary research interests are machine learning approaches to signal processing with applications in EEG analysis and speech recognition.
+For over 30 years, his research group has been known for producing many innovative open source materials for signal processing including a public domain speech recognition system (see www.isip.piconepress.com).
+He received a Ph.D. in Electrical Engineering in 1983 from the Illinois Institute of Technology, is currently a Senior Member of the IEEE, and has published extensively in the area of human language technology.